jamesbasa/Portfolio-2022/README.md

 # About Me

 Having been raised in the Bay Area, I decided to pursue my college education in SoCal.
-I recently received my B.S. in Computer Engineering from UC San Diego in June 2021 with a minor in Music.
+I received my B.S. in Computer Engineering from UC San Diego in June 2021 with a minor in Music.
 Research, humanitarian-focused projects, and IEEE workshops have allowed me to develop my experience in computer science and engineering outside of class.

-I am excited to be working at MasterClass this summer as a Software Engineer, Back End Intern.
+I am excited to be working at MasterClass as a Software Engineer after contributing as an intern.
 Previously, I've worked as a summer camp Code Coach at theCoderSchool and as a teacher at Best Brains.
 I believe in passing on my knowledge and improving the lives of others through technology.

-I love producing music in my free time and watching and playing sports.
+In my free time, I love producing music and watching/playing sports.

 # Highlights